stevejabs/jollybadge-v2/README.md

 * **Latest release candidate:** `JollyBadgeV2-2.0.0.bin`
 * Earlier versions exist if you ever want to go back and try those challenges
+* 2.X.Y src will not be released until later this year

 ---